ellakoa/postcard-poem/content/posts/watch-the-dog-autumns-walk.md

 ---
 title: Watch the Dog Autumns Walk
 description: >
-  Time to catch up with our faithful friend in the garden in Autumn.
+  Time to catch up with our faithful four footed friend in the garden in Autumn.
   If you missed the postcard for the summer garden you can find in the link below.
 collection: Watch the Dog
 aspect: portrait
 image: /img/watch-the-dog5-tiny.jpeg